-- Cheating on tests, examinations, or other class or laboratory work. - Plagiarism (appropriation of another's work and the unacknowledged incorporation of that work in one's own written work offered for credit). - Counterfeit Work including turning in as one's own, work which was created, researched, or produced by someone else. - Falsification of Academic Records knowingly and improperly changing grades on transcripts, grade sheets, electronic data sheets, class reports, projects, or other academically related documents. - Unauthorized Reuse of Work the turning in of the same work to more than one class without consent of the instructors involved constitutes academic dishonesty. - Theft unauthorized use or circulation of tests or answer sheets specifically prepared for a given course and as yet not used or publicly released by the instructor of a course, or theft of completed tests. - Collusion Involvement in Collusion -unauthorized collaboration with another to violate a provision of the Code of Academic Integrity. - Facilitating Academic Dishonesty intentionally or knowingly helping or attempting to help another to violate a provision of the Academic Integrity Policy of the University.
+- Cheating Fraudulent or deceitful work on tests, examinations, or other class or laboratory work. - Plagiarism Appropriation of another's work and the unacknowledged incorporation of that work in one's own written work offered for credit. - Counterfeit Work Including turning in as one's own, work which was created, researched, or produced by someone else. - Falsification of Academic Records Knowingly and improperly changing grades on transcripts, grade sheets, electronic data sheets, class reports, projects, or other academically related documents. - Unauthorized Reuse of Work The turning in of the same work to more than one class without consent of the instructors involved constitutes academic dishonesty. - Theft Unauthorized use or circulation of tests or answer sheets specifically prepared for a given course and as yet not used or publicly released by the instructor of a course, or theft of completed tests. - Collusion Involvement in Collusion unauthorized collaboration with another to violate a provision of the Code of Academic Integrity. - Facilitating Academic Dishonesty Intentionally or knowingly helping or attempting to help another to violate a provision of the Academic Integrity Policy of the University.